 Here is an example of two scenarios, where technical screening comes handy-

 The campus hiring season has begun.
 Companies are looking to hire in bulk.
 But with a significant number of candidates having similar qualifications, how does one shortlist the all-rounder?
 The answer lies in technical screening.
 Technical screening assesses and filters engineers based on technical or domain skills, cognitive skills, behavioral and personality traits, effective communication, core skills, and suitability, before selecting for the interview.
 They are then graded on predefined parameters without manual intervention.
-Rather than believing the candidate’s favorable impression and exaggerated abilities, technical screening tests their actual knowledge and proficiency.
+Rather than believing the candidate’s favorable impression and exaggerated abilities, online programming tests their actual knowledge and proficiency.
 This helps in making informed hiring decisions and building the best team.

 In top employment markets, the best candidates are off the market within ten days.
 Hence, hiring managers uplevel their lateral hiring strategy by assessing technical, behavioral, and cognitive skills via technical screening.
 The swiftness, mindfulness, and accuracy of technical screening ensure companies can hire highly qualified mid and senior coders in no time.
 Subsequently, it also prevents any organization from making shortsighted hiring decisions and ensures that its lateral hiring aligns with its strategic hiring goals.